Assassin's Creed: Future games

 Asked about the future of the series in 2009, Sébastien Puel from Ubisoft said that "we could do 35 of these [Assassin's Creed games]", while Laurent Detoc later said "we hope to reach Assassin's Creed 10."

 In November 2011, a Ubisoft survey was sent out, asking participants which locations and time periods they would like to see in the "next Assassin's Creed games".
-These settings were Medieval China, Victorian England, Ancient Egypt, the Portuguese and/or Spanish colonizationns of the Americas, the American Revolution, the Russian Revolution, Feudal Japan, and Ancient Rome.
+These settings were Medieval China, Victorian England, Ancient Egypt, the Portuguese and Spanish colonizations of the Americas, the American Revolution, the Russian Revolution, Feudal Japan, and Ancient Rome.
 Alex Hutchinson, creative director of Assassin's Creed III, suggested the most requested Assassin's Creed settings, World War II, Feudal Japan and Ancient Egypt, are "the three worst settings for an Assassin's Creed game".
 Hutchinson also stated both he and Corey May were open to the idea of a future entry set during the time of the British Raj, which now consists of the modern states of Bangladesh, Pakistan, Myanmar, and India.
-Victorian England, the American Revolution, Medieval China, parts of the British Raj, the Russian Revolution, and Ancient Egypt were subsequently used for Assassin's Creed Syndicate, Assassin's Creed III, Assassin's Creed Chronicles, and Assassin's Creed Origins, respectively, with World War I appearing as a section of Syndicate, World War II as an easter egg in Unity, and part of Ancient Rome appearing briefly in Origins.
-Feudal Japan is expected to be the setting of an upcoming game, Assassin's Creed: Codename Red.
+Victorian England, the American Revolution, Medieval China, parts of the British Raj, the Russian Revolution, Ancient Egypt, and Feudal Japan were eventually used for Assassin's Creed Syndicate, Assassin's Creed III, Assassin's Creed Chronicles, Assassin's Creed Origins, and Assassin's Creed Shadows, respectively.
+World War I appeared briefly as a section of Syndicate, while World War II was used for a single mission in Assassin's Creed Unity.